greekphilip/Bundles-Service/README.md

   ## BONUS
   #### Security - Authentication
-  If we were to make the API more secure we would have to include an authentication feature.
-To do this we would use the WebSecurityConfigurerAdapter which we would include in our project by adding the spring-boot-starter-security dependency.
-Then we would configure a utility class which would require the user to enter authentication credentials before being able to access any configured URL.
+  If we were to make the API more secure, we would have to implement a login feature.
+To do this we would have to include the spring security dependency in our pom.xml file.
+We would also have to create new tables in our database which would contain user and role information as well as the respective entity classes in our project.
+We need these so that when we configure the WebSecurityConfigurerAdapter, the user/password credentials and the role is loaded from the database.
+This way we will have the ability to create multiple users with different credentials and different roles.
+We will also use BcryptPasswordEncoder for encoding passwords to avoid saving the passwords in plain text.
 #### Mobile Application
   This API is meant to be consumed by employees through an administrator interface.
 If we were to develop an API which would be used by customers through a mobile application some code could be reused.
 The functions that could be reused for the mobile application are the following:
   a.
 Retrieving all bundles and sorting them by price in ascending or descending order.